ebachman/perfectstorm/README.md

    This will also install all the subprojects in "development mode".

-1. Initialize the local database:

-       $ ./core/manage.py migrate
-       Operations to perform:
-         Apply all migrations: admin, auth, contenttypes, sessions Running migrations:
-       ...

-1. (Optional) If Noe4j is running on another host, or without the default username and password combination, you will need to specify some additional environment variables: `DJANGO_NEO4J_URL`, `DJANGO_NEO4J_USERNAME` and `DJANGO_NEO4J_PASSWORD`.
+1. (Optional) If MongoDB is running on another host, or if you want to customize the connection, you can specify some additional environment variables:

+   - `DJANGO_MONGO_HOST`: host to connect to, defaults to `127.0.0.1`;
+   - `DJANGO_MONGO_PORT`: port to connecto to, defaults to `27017`
+   - `DJANGO_MONGO_DB`: name of the database, defaults to `perfectstorm`.

-   You can add them at the bottom of your `env/bin/activate` so that they are loaded automatically every time you start using the Python virtual environment:
+   You can add these environment variables at the bottom of your `env/bin/activate` so that they are loaded automatically every time you start using the Python virtual environment:

-       $ echo 'DJANGO_NEO4J_URL=bolt://10.20.30.40/' >> env/bin/activate
+       $ echo 'DJANGO_MONGO_HOST=127.0.0.1' >> env/bin/activate
-       $ echo 'DJANGO_NEO4J_USERNAME=user' >> env/bin/activate
+       $ echo 'DJANGO_MONGO_PORT=27017' >> env/bin/activate
-       $ echo 'DJANGO_NEO4J_PASSWORD=secret' >> env/bin/activate
+       $ echo 'DJANGO_MONGO_DB=perfectstorm' >> env/bin/activate

 Now you're ready to start the API Server!

-    $ stormd
+    $ stormd --bootstrap
+    Bootstrap completed
     Listening on http://127.0.0.1:8000/
-    [I 171218 04:15:56 process:133] Starting 8 processes
+    [2018-01-02 18:16:43] Starting 8 processes

 You can now interact with the API at http://127.0.0.1:8000/v1/ and read the documentation at http://127.0.0.1:8000/docs/.